Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 #### T_100
 "No TE signal for 2K LCD" Screen phisicall connection problem [YoutubeVideo](https://www.youtube.com/watch?v=b4NgkbUrcwc&t=302s)
+The Tearing Effect Signal(TE)is a feedback signal from the LCD Controller to MCU.
+This signal reveals the display status of LCD controller.
+In the non-display period, the TE signal will go high.
+Therefore, this signal enables the MCU to send data by observing the non-display period to avoid tearing.

 #### T_88
 Meaning: "2K LCD signal errors (TWICE)"; Reconnect the cable of the 2k screen is ok.